In our digital era of texting and typing, there seems to be little space for writing.

-Why Improve your Penmanship?
+Why Improve Your Handwriting?

 The first step of getting better at handwriting is by taking a closer look at some of your own writing.

 - Size: there should be a clear size difference between upper and lower case letters.
 This difference should neither be too big or too small.
 Double lined paper can be a great help if you have difficulty with size.